 Talking of earth, it is perplexing why there is so much soil in the deeper regions of the tunnels.
 We have explored the following possibilities:

 - The tunnels provided a convenient dumping place for when the Serino Aqueduct was dug.
 The aqueduct crosses over the Great Antrum.
-The top tunnels are carved out of solid rock and there are no holes from above.
+The top tunnels are carved out of solid rock and there are no known holes from above.
 A more detailed investigation may shed further light on this proposition.

 - A volcanic event caused a draught that blew the material in from outside.
 If you have ever tried to blow sand into a bottle, what will happen?
 Any material that was deposited in this way should show some grading of the material, heaviest pieces travelling a shorter distance than lighter ones.